 1. An Outstanding Landscape of Natural and Cultural Heritage

 1.1 Landscape

-Apply the guiding principles of the European Landscape Convention and use landscape characterisation as the basis for policy- and decision-making to manage landscape change which conserves and enhances natural beauty.
+Apply the guiding principles of the European Landscape Convention, using landscape characterisation as the basis for policy- and decision-making for land and development management, to conserve and enhance natural beauty of the landscape.